Content Map Terms

 British Columbia Specific Information

-For information on insect repellents, see HealthLinkBC File #96 Insect Repellents and DEET.
-To learn more about dengue fever, visit Public Health Agency of Canada – Dengue Fever.
-For information to help keep you safe and healthy while travelling, see HealthLinkBC File #41a Health Advice for Travellers and HealthLinkBC File #41g The Pregnant Traveller.
+For information on insect repellents, visit HealthLinkBC File #96 Insect repellents and DEET.
+To learn more about dengue fever, visit Public Health Agency of Canada: Dengue fever.
+For information to help keep you safe and healthy while travelling, visit HealthLinkBC File #41a Health Advice for Travellers and HealthLinkBC File #41g The Pregnant Traveller.

 Conditions Basics